The secret to Preston’s success

 As part of the local wealth building municipalist movement, CLES is now working in Birmingham, Bury, Calderdale, Islington, Kirklees, Leeds, Manchester, Oldham, Rochdale, Salford, Southampton, Wakefield, and Wirral to develop tailored local wealth building strategies.
 We are also in discussion with the devolved governments of Wales and Scotland to further the agenda across the UK, and also in Canada and New Zealand where word has spread.

 CLES’ work developing practical examples of local wealth building began in the UK in 2005, and has been inspired by initiatives pioneered by Mondragon in the Basque Country, and by the Democracy Collaborative in Cleveland in the US.
 This work now includes 4 key principles: procurement, anchor workforce, anchors’ land, property and assets, and developing more plural and democratic ownership of the economy.
 Every place we are working in has its own bespoke blend of this activity, reinforcing the point that Preston should be seen not as a model or a blueprint, but rather as one inspiring example of how the principles can be applied.

 The work in Preston continues.
 Far from luxuriating in the many plaudits and headlines, it is exploring new ways to further embed local wealth building in its local economy.
 This includes deepening its work on procurement, and also developing new democratic models of ownership, such as community banks, platform cooperatives and municipal energy schemes.
 In Preston, as in other places, there is still much work to do to create a more just and successful economy.

 Developing a network of action and support for UK cities

-To accelerate the adoption of Local Wealth Building policy and practice in the UK, CLES has been awarded funding by Barrow Cadbury Trust to develop a centre of excellence, which will be launched in the new year.
-To stay informed of this work, sign up to our mailing list to receive updates.
+To accelerate the adoption of Local Wealth Building policy and practice in the UK, CLES has been awarded funding by Barrow Cadbury Trust to develop a Centre of Excellence – you can find out more here.